guilherme439/NuZero/README.md

 ### Testing
 To test a trained network just use/define a testing preset.
-Currently, preset 0 tests and provides statistics for a pretrained tic tac toe model, while presets 1 and 2 are used to visualize or get statistics from SCS games.
+Currently, preset 0 tests and provides statistics for a pretrained tic tac toe model, while the remaing presets are used for SCS Games.

 ```bash
 python Run.py --testing-preset 0